Adoption in the UK

+Interested in adoption in the UK?
 If you wish to adopt a child, there are very clear legal procedures that need to be followed.
-You will firstly need to contact your local authority or an adoption agency in order to be assessed as a prospective adopter.
+You will first need to contact your local authority or an adoption agency in order to be assessed as a prospective adopter.
 If you have concerns about the assessment process, we can advise you about the steps to be taken.

 When an adoption order is made, the child’s legal ties to their birth family are severed and they are legally considered the child of their adoptive family.
 However, it is possible for the court to order some contact between the child and their birth family if it is in the child’s best interests.

 Many people choose to adopt children from abroad.
 The rules and procedures regarding international adoption are very strict.
 It is important to seek advice before taking any steps abroad, as if the proper procedures are not followed, it can be very difficult to resolve.

 We can advise and assist with all aspects of adoption, and regularly advise prospective adopters and birth family members.
 Get professional law advice on adoption in the UK now.